Also at Deasil Works · txn2 · Plexara

 “product” does not have a column called meat.
 In this database, it is called type.
 I use meat to alias type, since that is the condition I will be putting on it.

-SELECT meat_aisle.type AS meat, meat_aisle.price as price
+SELECT meat_aisle.type AS meat, meat_aisle.price AS price

 FROM product AS meat_aisle